Moving to Italy

 Visa application

 You must apply for a visa and submit detailed documentation demonstrating that you meet the qualifications for the specific category you are seeking.
 This process can be time-consuming and complex, which is why many people choose to work with Geostrata so they can remain focused on their careers, families, and daily lives.
-Our network of trusted law firm partners will take care of your visa application, ensuring every detail is handled with precision, compliance, and care.

 Basic requirements